jellyfin/jellyfin.org/docs/general/contributing/issues.md

 These labels help assist in managing the project and direction.

-- `good first issue`: Something that should be very straightforward to do, and is a great place to get started.
+- `good first issue`: Something that should be very straightforward to do and is a great place to get started.
 - `help wanted`: An issue that currently has no clear expert within the project and could use outside assistance.
 - `roadmap`: A meta-issue related to the future roadmap of the project.
 - `investigation`: An investigation-type issue into the codebase.